 Stacey Landsberg Dip Couns.
 BACP Accred.

-I can help you to make sense of your experience, to identify and shift negative patterns and ways of functioning that may have kept you feeling stuck, confused or distressed.
+Through working with me, I can help you to make sense of your experience, we can identify and shift negative patterns and ways of functioning that may have kept you feeling stuck, confused, or distressed.
 Together we can unlock the answers that often already lie deep within you.
-Through this process you will become empowered to make more positive choices, life enhancing changes and feel more in control.
+Through this process, you will become empowered to make more positive choices, life-enhancing changes, and feel more in control.

 Training, qualifications & experience